jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 toward the goals.
 June
-In June 2021, as directed by the EO, NIST released their definition of critical software defining it as:
+In June 2021, as directed by the EO, NIST released their definition of “critical software” defining it as:
-\[] any software that has, or has direct software dependencies upon, one or more components with at least one of these attributes:is designed to run with elevated privilege or manage privileges;has direct or privileged access to networking or computing resources;is designed to control access to data or operational technology;performs a function critical to trust; or,operates outside of normal trust boundaries with privileged access.
+\[...] any software that has, or has direct software dependencies upon, one or more components with at least one of these
+attributes:

+⊲is designed to run with elevated privilege or manage privileges;

+⊲has direct or privileged access to networking or computing resources;

+⊲is designed to control access to data or operational technology;

+⊲performs a function critical to trust; or,

+⊲operates outside of normal trust boundaries with privileged access.
-The definition applies to software of all forms (e.g standalone software, software integral to specific devices or hardware components, cloud\-based software) purchased for, or deployed in, production
+The definition applies to software of all forms (e.g., standalone software, software integral to specific devices or hardware components, cloud\-based software) purchased for, or deployed in, production